unjs/destr/README.md

 ## Why?

-Please note that `destr` is little bit slower when parsing a standard JSON string mainly because of transform to avoid [prototype pollution](https://hueniverse.com/a-tale-of-prototype-poisoning-2610fa170061) which can lead to serious security issues if not being sanetized.
+Please note that `destr` is little bit slower when parsing a standard JSON string mainly because of transform to avoid [prototype pollution](https://hueniverse.com/a-tale-of-prototype-poisoning-2610fa170061) which can lead to serious security issues if not being sanitized.
 In the other words, `destr` is better when input is not always a json string or from untrusted source like request body.

 **Fast fallback to input if is not string:**